Montessori Mathematics – Our Approach to STEM Education in Rockville

-Mathematics is introduced in our Transitional Two’s (2-year old preschool) classroom where the children first learn quantity as they are exposed to the symbol that represents the quantity.
+Mathematics is introduced in our Transitional Two’s (2-year old preschool) classroom where children first learn quantity as they are exposed to the symbol that represents the quantity.
 Eventually, this leads to a child incorporating quantity and symbols to perform more complex operations.
 As children progress through their Montessori journey, they will learn how to add, subtract, multiply, and divide.
-This process allows for the child to experience the thrill of discovery as part of a natural progression and to feel prepared for and interested in STEM programs in the future.
+This process allows the child to experience the thrill of discovery as part of a natural progression and to feel prepared for and interested in STEM programs in the future.

 Introduction to Numbers

 Norbeck Montessori’s Transitional Two’s classes are initially introduced to the quantity of numbers through sensorial mathematics lessons like the pink tower.
-All of the Montessori mathematic materials are introduced in sets of one through ten which prepares the child for counting, reinforces the value of quantity, illustrates the sequence of numbers, and teaches the names of numbers.
-In the Primary Preschool classrooms, children begin to associate numeral and quantity.
+All of the Montessori mathematics materials are introduced in sets of one through ten which prepares the child for counting, reinforces the value of quantity, illustrates the sequence of numbers, and teaches the names of numbers.
+In the Primary Preschool classrooms, children begin to associate numerals and quantities.
 Lessons such as number rods, number cards, spindle boxes, and counters reinforce 1 to 10 sequential counting while introducing the concept of zero.
 This sets the stage for preparing the children for counting long after their Transitional Two's 2-year old preschool program.
 By the time they are in kindergarten, your child will be ready (and excited!) to learn much more about numbers and mathematics.

 Counting Skill Development

-These lessons help children understand the idea of place value and linear counting and prepare them for STEM lessons in the future.
+These math lessons help children understand the idea of place value and linear counting and prepare them for STEM lessons in the future.
 The first lesson children are introduced to in this area is the Teen Board.
 This lesson introduces the children to the teens in a concrete form, reinforces the association of quantity and symbol and teaches the children to count the teens in sequence.
 This lesson is followed by the Ten Board, where children are introduced to tens.
-Our Montessori school uses this tool to reinforce place value and teaches the children how to count the tens, in sequence.
-These lessons are followed on by others such as the hundred board and skip counting.
+Our Montessori school uses this tool to reinforce place value and teach the children how to count the tens, in sequence.
+These mathematics lessons are followed on by others such as the hundred board and skip counting.

 Use of the Decimal System